mathewgomas-alfred/mathewgomas.io/untranslatable_pages/building_krita.rst

         * MSVC is *not* supported at the moment.
         * CLANG is *not* supported at the moment.
         * MSYS is *not* supported at the moment.

-4You will also need a release of Python 3.8 (not 3.7, not 3.9): https://www.python.org.
+4. You will also need a release of Python 3.8 (not 3.7, not 3.9): https://www.python.org.
 Make sure to have that version of python.exe in your path.
 This version of Python will be used for two things: to configure Qt and to build the Python scripting module.
 Do not set PYTHONHOME or PYTHONPATH.
     * Make sure that your Python will have the correct architecture for the version you are trying to build.
 If building for 32-bit target, you need the 32-bit release of Python.
 5. Install the Windows 10 SDK: https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/
 6. It is useful to install Qt Creator: https://download.qt.io/official_releases/qtcreator/